How to Become a Trade-Qualified Carpenter

 Trades like formwork carpenters and formwork carpenters have far more job opportunities because those trades span almost every industry from residential building, through commercial to industrial and defence.
 You can work 24/7 in all weather in any part of the nation.
 Unless residential, their work is less detail-oriented than the other woodworking trades so if you really enjoy nailing a join [pun-intended], this might not be for you.

-Scenery and set construction is at the whim of filmmakers.
-If you’ve ever worked in showbiz then the hours are long, the work can be seven days a week for months on end the work can be.. different.
+The scenery and set construction are at the whim of filmmakers.
+If you’ve ever worked in showbiz then the hours are long, the work can be seven days a week for months on end the work can be. different.
 A friend worked on Thor: Ragnarok.
 She spent three months making a round timber deck with a hand-carved throne.
 The art director took one look at it and change her mind.
 So they scrapped it and started again.
 She’s never bored though!

 These are just some of the answers you should have before you begin a woodworking career path.